aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 ### Demurrage

-Demurrage is an economic concept where the value of a currency decreases over time.
-In Circles, this is implemented to encourage circulation of the currency and discourage hoarding.
-Demurrage further ensures that all times in the future one hour can be issued as one Circle.
+Demurrage in currency systems is an economic concept where a cost is associated with holding a currency over time.
+In Circles, this mechanism is implemented to encourage circulation of the currency and mitigate extreme inequities.
+Demurrage ensures that at any future point, one hour can be issued as one Circle, while maintaining a maximum total supply of Circles.

-By default all balances and transfer amounts as arguments in functions in the Hub contract are understood as demurraged amounts for the present day.
-However, to interact with other smart contracts it is often important to be able to interact with a static (ie. not rebalancing) token representation.
-Therefore Circles also offers a static, inflationary representation of all balances and transfer functions - both at the ERC1155 representation and in the ERC20 representation.
+In the Hub contract, all balances and transfer amounts used as function arguments are, by default, understood as demurraged amounts for the present day.
+However, to facilitate interactions with other smart contracts, Circles also offers a static (non-rebalancing) token representation.
+This static, inflationary representation of all balances and transfer functions is available both in the ERC1155 and ERC20 representations.

-The Circles contract includes a demurrage system with the following characteristics:
+The Circles contract incorporates a demurrage system with the following key characteristics:

 - Balances are stored as "discounted balances" that automatically decrease in value over time.
-- The `calculateIssuance()` function in the Circles contract accounts for demurrage when determining how much new currency to mint for a person.
+- The `calculateIssuance()` function in the Circles contract factors in demurrage when determining the amount of new currency to mint for an individual.
-- Demurrage applies to both personal currencies and group currencies.
+- Demurrage applies uniformly to both personal currencies and group currencies.

 This system ensures that:

 - The currency remains active and circulating within the community.
-- Long-term storage of wealth is discouraged, promoting a more dynamic economy.
-- The basic income aspect of the system remains relevant, as users are incentivized to regularly engage with their personal currency.
+- Circles are issued equitably across individuals and over time.
+- A clear unit of account is established, with one Circle representing one hour of an individual's time.
+- Circles serves as both a robust store of value and an effective means of exchange.

-By combining these key concepts - personal currencies, trust networks, and demurrage - Circles creates a unique economic system that aims to provide a basic income while fostering community connections and encouraging active participation in the local economy.
+By integrating these key concepts - personal currencies, trust networks, and demurrage - Circles creates a unique economic system.
+This system aims to provide a fairly issued, socially-rooted monetary framework that fosters community connections and promotes active participation in the local economy.